walternik/walternik/README.md

 Experienced System Engineer with a proven track record working in the information technology and services industry.
 Skilled in SCRUM, Continuous Integration, Backend and Full Stack development.
-I also proved to be an effective team worker, problem-solving and self-learner.
+Also proved to be an effective team worker, problem-solving and self-learner.

 <!---
 walternik/walternik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.